Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: Strong convergence rates of the FEM semi-discretization

 \section{Strong convergence rates of the FEM semi-discretization}

-In this part, our target is to derive error estimates for the semi-discrete finite element approximation of the stochastic problem \eqref{eq:abstract-SCHE}.
-The convergence analysis heavily relies on the moment bounds obtained in the previous section and the corresponding deterministic error estimates.
+The target of this part is to derive error estimates for the semi-discrete finite element approximation of the stochastic problem \eqref{eq:abstract-SCHE}.
+The convergence analysis heavily relies on the moment bounds obtained in the previous section and error estimates for the corresponding deterministic error operators as shown below.